AnishGeorgeJlabs/Tyrion/docs/database.md

 }
 ```

-Usually, we have support for `hard_limit` or `soft_limit` (check the miscellaneous section) as additional keys which cannot be embedded in the customization
-collection as these may need to be changed per item or category of the menu.
+Additional key value pairs added here will be available in the final customization category.
+**NOTE**: Any additional key value pairs will override similar keys in the customization category stored in the `customize` collection
+when building the menu.
+Thus, you can provide default values in the `customize` collection instances and can add template
+specific overrides here.
+Check the miscellaneous section on customization modifiers for more detail.

 ### The `customize` collection
 This collection stores customization categories.
 For example, a category for pizza crusts, another for veg toppings etc.